 The Young Dawgs Program offers two programs—each requiring a minimum of 120 internship hours:

 Students may participate for one or two semesters and receive high school credit for successful completion.
-Cover letters and resumes for the Fall 2017 program will be accepted beginning February 1, 2017.
-Please submit them to email@example.com.
+Cover letters and resumes for the fall program will be accepted beginning February 1, 2018 Please submit them to firstname.lastname@example.org.

 - Summer Science Program - Summer 2018 full.
 Currently taking applications for wait list.

 A 6-week program focused on Science, Technology, Engineering, and Math (STEM).
 For more information on the Academic School Year Program please contact Jim Geiser at email@example.com.

 For more information please see the links below or contact Jim Geiser at 706-542-7341 or firstname.lastname@example.org.